| Prayer GroupsThis section is

 may be needed to keep the group open; open to the changing prayer needs of the church,

 open to welcome new members into it, and open to the prompting of God's Spirit.
+The first question above is not as daft as it

 sounds.
 Prayer groups need not meet in perpetuity.
 For example, a group which meets to